reycursion/WindowsSG/Lesson4_LogonProcess.md

 Inside this GUI you can start services, stop them, change the startup type, see information about the service, etc. The General page is where you will find a lot of necessary information.
 Use this page to answer some of your PE's.

-CLI uses the sc.exe suite
+CLI uses the sc.exe suite or net.exe suite

+Some example commands we can use are

+`net-start`
+`net-stop`
+`sc-start`
+`sc-stop`

+> Note: If using sc in PowerShell you must use sc.exe.

 PowerShell has many ways to manipulate the services as well.